aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 ## Notes about Linux templates
 As these are not GPU accelerated instances, [virtual sessions](https://docs.aws.amazon.com/dcv/latest/adminguide/managing-sessions-start.html#managing-sessions-start-manual) instead of console sessions are used, and system is configured with systemd multi-user.target.
 To ensure availability of virtual session, a custom daemon processs `dcv-virtual-session.service` polls for existence of virtual session and creates a new session when none are found.
 The login user name depends on Linux distributions as follows:
-- Amazon Linux 2, AlmaLinux : ec2-user
+- Amazon Linux 2, AlmaLinux, RHEL : ec2-user
 - Ubuntu: ubuntu
 - Kali Linux: kali